The new year is still fresh, so what better moment than this one to reflect on some old metal for a change.

 In essence, 1996 was a year of turning points of sorts!

-This was the year where the mad cow hit the UK.
+This was the year when the mad cow hit the UK.
 Osama was still very active and a felt gazillion of black churches were burnt in the South of the US.
-1996 was also the year that gave new direction to the Greek outfit Rotting Christ from thrashing malevolence to a more accessible doomish, kind of dreamy, but still grand Melodic Black Metal style.
+1996 was also the year that gave a new direction to the Greek outfit Rotting Christ from thrashing malevolence to a more accessible doomy, kind of dreamy, but still grand Melodic Black Metal style.

 Triarchy of the Lost Lovers – signed to Sleaszy Rider Records for the re-release – emerged from this deep underground cave.
 The place where things like their album Non Serviam or the Czech Master’s Hammer Rituàl dwell (no pun intended).
-Not to forget Burzum and their strangely captivating and somewhat hypnotic delivery Filosofeum.
-Or Ulver’s very unconventional Bergtatt – Et Eeventyr i 5 Capitler to make matters whole.
+Not to forget Burzum and their strangely captivating and somewhat hypnotic delivery Filosofeum.1) Or Ulver’s very unconventional Bergtatt – Et Eeventyr i 5 Capitler to make matters whole.
 A major influence to today’s Myrkur.
-It was indeed a year of turning points in many ways for many other bands too.
+It was indeed a year of turning points in many ways for many other bands, too.
 Just remember the Melodic Death Metal movement with the prog-laden Elegy from Amorphis.

 Triarchy of the Lost Lovers sidestepped a lot of this groundbreaking stuff!

-Basically by breaking their own ground.
+Basically by breaking their own ground rules.
 And they went ahead to launch a much more melodic, yet still very crunchy and growly assault on their fan base.
-But clearly apart from the raw stuff served in former offerings.
-The outcome was a somewhat frugal, bare bone style of Black Metal the Tolis brothers catapulted to the stage.
-In a sense, the style is reminiscent of present day My Silent Wake.
-A doomish concoction that will make you continue walking down this dark Roman alley.
+One that’s clearly apart from the raw stuff served in former offerings.
+The outcome was a somewhat frugal, barebone style of Black Metal the Tolis brothers catapulted to the stage.
+In a sense, the style is reminiscent of present-day My Silent Wake.
+A doomy concoction that will make you continue walking down this dark Roman alley.
 Like some weary warrior escaping the pagan hordes alongside decayed buildings.

 Whilst mixing and mastering balance well, the ubiquitous and sometimes off-kilter drum work with its ever-returning snare sounds just gets your blood boiling after a while.
 A more sophisticated performance beyond the mean bass-kick/snare with some cymbals joined in would have left the forces of light out there in the dust even better.